Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Proofs for quantum spin chains

-We now show that all requirements of Subsections \ref{ssectspacetime}, \ref{ssectclus}, \ref{ssectstrong} and \ref{ssectspacelike}, including space-like $p_{\rm c}$-clustering (Definition \ref{deflr}), strong continuity of the time evolution group with Eq.~\eqref{deltaass}, and uniform and differentiable clustering (Definition \ref{deficlusgroup}), are satisfied in the context of the $C^*$ algebras for quantum spin chains with finite-range interactions.
-In this context, the inner product may be constructed as in \eqref{omegainnerdebut}, where the state $\omega$ can be any Gibbs state.
-We show that this holds if we identify the set of local observables $\lo$ with the set of all finitely-supported operators, and also if we identify $\lo$ with all finitely-supported operators along with all their time-evolutes (that is, with the choice $\lo=\h\lo$).
+In this section we prove the main Theorems \ref{theorelaxchain}, \ref{theochain} and \ref{theoeulerchain} for quantum spin chains with finite-range interactions.
+For this purpose, we now show that all requirements of Subsections \ref{ssectspacetime}, \ref{ssectclus}, \ref{ssectstrong} and \ref{ssectspacelike} are satisfied in the $C^*$-algebra formulation (Subsections \ref{ssectalgebraicformulation} and \ref{ssectcompletions}).
+That is, we show space-like $p_{\rm c}$-clustering (Definition \ref{deflr}), and differentiable clustering (Definition \ref{deficlusgroup}), including strong continuity of the time evolution group on $\hi_0$ with Eq.~\eqref{deltaass}.
+We show that this holds both if we identify the set of local observables $\lo$ with the set of all finitely-supported operators as in Subsection \ref{ssectcompletions}, and also if we identify $\lo$ with all finitely-supported operators along with all their time-evolutes (that is, with the choice $\lo=\h\lo$).